connieliu0/connieportfolio/posts/buzzfeed.md

 When testing this feature - we found that 5/5 users had positive responses to all three options - in fact, many expressed they would use each metric for difference purposes.

 > “The metrics preview is good to keep an eye on pages that are 100% automated and quick changes.
 With the graphs, I want my team to keep an eye on pages we aren’t actively scheduling to.
-Finally, I like the past history because it makes retros easier.” - Cathy Ngo, Head of Social Strategy
+Finally, I like the past history because it makes retros easier.” - Cathy Ngo, Head of Social Strategy -->

 # Solution Overview

-We ended up with positive feedback not only from the social media publishers on Buzzfeed, but also the Director of Social Media Strategy herself approved of the designs and agreed with the value-add of the product.
+I ended up with positive feedback not only from the social media publishers on Buzzfeed, but also the Director of Social Media Strategy herself approved of the designs and agreed with the value-add of the product.
+I also designed future state ideas beyond the MVP that focused on understanding the success of different automations that also received positive feedback from product.

 ![image](/buzzfeed/buzzfeed2.gif)